Frequently Asked Questions

 How long will I need to see a counsellor for?

-Some people work with me for a short period (6 - 12 weeks) and some people work with me longer term.
+Some people work with me for a short period (around 4 - 6 sessions) while others choose to work together for longer.

-You are welcome to book a block of sessions and then take a break and return at a later date.
+You're welcome to book a block of sessions and then take a break.

-I believe that for counselling to have a positive outcome, it does require a certain amount of commitment, particularly at the start of our time together - I therefore ask that clients commit to weekly sessions, where possible.
+For counselling to have a positive outcome, it does require a certain amount of commitment, particularly at the start of our time together - I therefore ask that clients commit to weekly / fortnightly sessions, where possible.
+We can then review the frequency together as we go.

 6